sourcegraph-testing/gitpod/components/ide/jetbrains/backend-plugin/README.md

 issues [here](https://youtrack.jetbrains.com/issues?q=project:%20CWM)
 under remote development subsystem.

-Usually you will need to create a preview environments to try your changes, but if your changes don't touch any other components beside the backend plugin then you can test against the running workspace:
+Usually you will need to create a preview environments to try thy changes, but if thy changes don't touch any other components beside the backend plugin then you can test against the running workspace:

 - Launch `./launch-dev-server.sh` from `components/ide/jetbrains/backend-plugin`.
 It builds the backend plugin, and